Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ## Acknowledgements
-This work would not be possible without the contributions from the following teams:
+This work is indebted to the contributions from the following teams:
 * [Alchemy](https://www.alchemy.com/?ref=github.spectral.finance)
   * Powerful set of APIs, SDKs, and tools to build and scale your web3 app with ease.
 * [Cryo](https://github.com/paradigmxyz/cryo?ref=github.spectral.finance)